modir/laminas-book/docs/devenv.md

 To configure PHP for your development environment, you need to edit the PHP config file (*php.ini*) and adjust some parameters.

+!!! note "Where to find the config file?"
-> In different distributions of Linux, PHP configuration file can be located in different paths.
+    In different distributions of Linux, PHP configuration file can be located in different paths.
-> To edit the PHP config file in Debian or Linux Ubuntu, type the following:
+    To edit the PHP config file in Debian or Linux Ubuntu, type the following:

->
-> `sudo mcedit /etc/php/7.0/apache2/php.ini`
+    `sudo mcedit /etc/php/7.0/apache2/php.ini`

->
-> Type the following to edit *php.ini* in Fedora, CentOS or Red Hat Linux:
+    Type the following to edit *php.ini* in Fedora, CentOS or Red Hat Linux:

->
-> `sudo mcedit /etc/php.ini`
+    `sudo mcedit /etc/php.ini`

 For the development environment, it is recommended to set the following error handling and logging parameters as below.
 This will force PHP to